 Understanding Workers’ Compensation in Delaware

-Benefits include medical coverage for necessary treatments, temporary total disability benefits that pay two-thirds of your gross weekly wages after three days off, and permanent impairment benefits if you sustain lasting injuries.
+You must notify your employer of the injury within 90 days to file a valid claim.
+Once eligible, you receive full medical coverage for necessary treatments, temporary total disability benefits that pay two-thirds of your gross weekly wages after three days off work, and permanent impairment benefits if your injury leaves lasting limitations.

 Types of Workers’ Compensation Benefits Available